Rob Jones on realising a dream at Liverpool & the pain of early retirement

 As the owner of 12 children’s nurseries, Rob Jones is happy, content and can look back on his time with Liverpool and the rest of his football career with pride.
-But injuries and early retirement meant it took a long time to get there.
+Injuries and early retirement, however, meant it took a long time to get there.

 Injuries can play a defining role in a footballer’s career in different ways.
 For Jones, they would prove pivotal.